Shaanz-cmd/DS_Projects/README.md

-hi
-Repo for DigiSkills Projects...
+This repo is for the DigiSkills Projects - Educational Purpose.